NM-TAFE/civ-ipriot-in-class-demos/week12/lesson-four-pillars.md

 An abstract class is a class that cannot be instantiated and is used **only** to define a blueprint for other classes.
 An interface is a class that contains abstract methods and is used to define a contract for other classes.

 In Python, we can use the `abc` module to create abstract classes and interfaces.
-An ABC (Abstract Base Class) is a mixin - which can be used to define both abstract methods and concrete methods, but an ABC cannot be instantiated.
+An ABC (Abstract Base Class) is a mixin - it can be used to define both abstract methods and concrete methods, but regardless an ABC cannot be instantiated.

 ### Creating an ABC